samthomas1405/TaskFlow-task-manager/README.md

 ## General Features
 1. Authentication and Authorization
   * User login with secure authentication
   * Role-based access control

+2. Profile Management
+   * Update user profile
+   * Change password securely

+3. Dashboard
+   * Provide a summary of tasks
+   * Filter tasks into todo, in progress, and completed